Catholic Schoolhouse Tour 3: Week 14

 - Here is a great printable with a brief description of the Louisiana Purchase and a few questions to answer.
 Practice your types of sentences when you fill it out!

-- I linked to Tchaikovsky’s 1812 Overture on youtube and it’s also at the end of your CSH Quarter 3 Music CD.
+- Here is a link to Tchaikovsky’s 1812 Overture on youtube and it’s also at the end of your CSH Quarter 3 Music CD.
 Have a listening activity where you turn off the lights, lay down, close your eyes and let your imagination paint the pictures to go with the music.
 Try to reduce distractions and other noises.
 When the song is over, let your students get up and illustrate what they imagined.

 - Check out this game at the BBC website where you can try to win the Battle of Waterloo, either as Napoleon or Wellington.
 It has pretty simplistic graphics, but lots of reading to get into the details of Napoleons warfare tactics.